-Conferences should, where possible, try to use a uwaterloo.ca host.
+Conferences should, where possible, be hosted on a uwaterloo.ca site, rather than off-campus hosting.
 This is not always practical (e.g., canheit.ca), but such domain names are generally well controlled by the organization and are not a problem.
 Other “one-off” conferences, if they must use an external domain name, should petition for approval as outlined below.

 Other uses, such as marketing campaigns, recruitment campaigns or funding efforts that tend to be temporal in nature are inevitable and difficult to predict.
 Any use of an external domain for these should follow the approval process below.